Arcangelo Corelli: Legacy

 His concerti grossi have often been popular in Western culture.
 For example, a portion of the Christmas Concerto, Op.
 6 No. 8, is in the soundtrack of the film Master and Commander: The Far Side of the World, and Corelli's Op.
 6 No. 2 also provided the theme for Sir Michael Tippett's Fantasia Concertante on a Theme of Corelli.
 British composer E. Florence Whitlock composed Variations on a Theme by Corelli for violin in 1968.

+George Balanchine's ballet Square Dance (premiered 1957, revised 1976), is set in part to the Badinerie and Giga movements from Corelli's Sarabanda, Badinerie e Giga.